Graduate Applications Tips for Computer Science Students

 The CV (leadership and independence)

 The CV is meant to tell the reader about accomplishments.
-Students should make sure to organize this well to put their best achievements at the top of this document.
+Students should organize this well to put their best achievements at the top of this document.
 This should focus on achievements that are not already listed in the transcripts.
 For example, if the student participated in interesting extra-curricular activities, competitions or student groups and what was learned from those experiences.

 The Research Proposal (passion and creativity)

-You Reference Letter Writers (unbiased assesment)
+You Reference Letter Writers (unbiased assessment)**

 The reference letters are designed to back up the content in the rest of the application.
-They are a third-person account of the student’s skills and their assessment of the student’s potential.
+They are a third-person account of the student’s skills and their assessment of their potential.
 When looking for letter writers, it is good to get a mix of people who know you well and can comment on your work in detail and writers who are stronger in their research field.

 Contacting Faculty Before Applying

 Students can message professors to ask about open positions and express interest.
 If students are going to cold email professors, in the first line or two of the email, it will be helpful to include why the student thinks they are a good match with that individual professor.
 Also, just stating that the student is a great match may not work well because, for example, a professor’s research direction changes, and it can be presumptuous to assume a professor’s research plans.
-It is better to discuss what research problem you are passionate about solving.

 Practice for Interviews